itmbox/nutanix-cliOutput2csv/README.md

 # nutanix-cliOutput2csv
-make a csv file form nutanix cli outputs.
+make a csv file from nutanix cli outputs.